EasyPost/rmmm/README.md

 Modifying actions will only print out what they would do by default and must be run with `--execute` to make changes.

-Versions are just incrementing integers for simplicity.
+Schema versions are just incrementing integers for simplicity.

 Configuration is typically through environment variables: